Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 Besides plain cases, `NullReference` may be the visible summit of the iceberg made of logical faults.

-It's a rather strange idea that there could be a programming language without `null`.
-Meanwhile, mainstream languages allow nullable numeric types to avoid the unwanted default to zero.
+Contrary to pretty STRANGE IDEAS for null-free programming languages, mainstream programming allows nullable numeric types to avoid the unwanted default to zero.

 ### Blaming the messenger